75 Records of Alleged Abusive or Improper Conduct where the accountability status is “Shared with DHS OIG”

 Agency(ies): CBP

-Event Type(s): Abuse of Minor, Abusive Language
+Event Type(s): Abuse of Minor, Confiscation of Documents

 Last Known Accountability Status: Complaint Filed with CRCL, Shared with DHS OIG